RP Photonics logo

 Ultimately, the data transmission capacity of any system is limited by noise.
 In amplified optical systems, quantum noise e.g. in the form of spontaneous emission in fiber amplifiers (→ amplifier noise) is not avoidable.
 It can impact the system performance in different forms, such as timing jitter (→ Gordon-Haus jitter, particularly in soliton systems) or intensity noise affecting the photodetection.

-Note that the transmitter also has an important impact on noise issues.
+Note that the transmitter also has an important impact on signal detection issues.
 For example, a simple directly modulated transmitter may produce some unwanted frequency chirp, which increases the effect of chromatic dispersion in the transmission fiber and thus makes it more difficult to receive a clean signal after some propagation distance.

 A related and even more sophisticated topic is cross-talk between the different channels e.g. of a WDM system.
 In systems with constant channel spacing, the channels can also influence each other in the form that one channel is amplified at the expense of the power in another channel (→ four-wave mixing).
 The impact of such effects can depend strongly on the system architecture, including the transmitter type, modulation format, fiber parameters, detection techniques, etc. The modeling of these effects and the subsequent optimization of communication systems are complex tasks.